Medical model of disability

 The medical model of disability, or medical model, is based in a biomedical perception of disability.
 This model links a disability diagnosis to an individual's physical body.
 The model supposes that a disability may reduce the individual's quality of life and aims to correct or diminish the disability with medical intervention.
 It is often contrasted with the social model of disability.

 The medical model focuses on curing or managing illness or disability.
 By extension, the medical model supposes a compassionate or just society invests resources in health care and related services in an attempt to cure or manage disabilities medically.
 This is in an aim to expand or improve functioning, and to allow disabled people to lead a more "normal" life.
 The medical profession's responsibility and potential in this area is seen as central.

+Proponents of the medical model note that it provides a standardized framework for diagnosing conditions, measuring population health trends, and developing evidence-based medical interventions.

 History

+In the 1980s, disability studies introduced the concept of the medical model, asserting that the attitudes in society towards disabled people stemmed from a belief that their physical condition precluded them from full personhood or humanity.

 Before the introduction of the biomedical model, patients relaying their narratives to the doctors was paramount.
 Through these narratives and developing an intimate relationship with the patients, the doctors would develop treatment plans in a time when diagnostic and treatment options were limited.
 This could particularly be illustrated with aristocratic doctors treating the elite during the 17th and 18th century.

 In 1980, the World Health Organization (WHO) introduced a framework for working with disability, publishing the "International Classification of Impairments, Disabilities and Handicaps".
 The framework proposed to approach disability by using the terms Impairment, Handicap and Disability: